-No worries, it’s possible to fix.
+No worries, it’s possible to fix it.
 Here are 3 fixes for you to try.
-You may not need to try them all; just work your way down until you find the one works for you.
+You may not need to try them all; just work your way down until you find the one that works for you.

 Method 1: Modify Windows Update service